 Thank you so much for reading this post.
 I am very passionate about creating solutions that would make your life easier, more satisfied, and more enjoyable.
 I am committed to writing posts and giving you the most pertinent and effective psychoeducation that you would get in a therapy session (which by the way, it may cost you $125 or more).
 No, my posts are not a substitute for good old-fashioned therapy, but they will definitely save you some time and money.
 If you appreciate this post, I would be so excited to have you share it with your friends.

-Dr. Ruxandra LeMay is a licensed psychologist with experience and interest in communication, relationships, stress and anxiety management, executive coaching and entrepreneurship.
-She is the author of My Spouse Wants More Sex Than Me: The 2-Minute Solution For a Happier Marriage and My Spouse is Different Than Me: How to Mediate Irreconcilable Differences and Grow in Your Marriage.
-For more information, join her at ruxandralemay.com, a website for people who hate therapy, but still need it!
+ABOUT: Dr. Ruxandra LeMay is a private practice psychologist in Litchfield Park, Arizona with experience in family therapy, ADHD, stress and anxiety management, and executive coaching.
+She is the author of My Spouse Wants More Sex Than Me: The 2-Minute Solution For a Happier Marriage.
+Click HERE to check out her free resources on effective communication, emotional unavailability, and intimacy or join her at www.ruxandralemay.com for blogs posts and additional programs.